 - You can choose one of the suggestions or you can hit enter and it will show you all possible results.

-- When you are done and you would like to clear your search, then choose Discard within the search box of Outlook 365 Search.
+- When you are done and you would like to clear your search, then choose to Discard within the search box of Outlook 365 Search.

 Outlook 365 Search in People

-You will notice from the steps above that when you start to type in a name in the Search Mail and People search box that the Search People option will automatically come up.
-When you go into Search People option, you’re given a whole new set of options to work with.
+You will notice from the steps above that when you start to type in a name in the Search Mail and a People search box the Search People option will automatically come up.
+When you go into the Search People option, you’re given a whole new set of options to work with.
 You can search for a person, a group, or a resource.
 NOTE: once you enter the Search People option, the results will be from your contacts or the company’s directory.
 Here’s how to use this Outlook 365 Search option: